Throwing someone under the bus might is an advanced technique of social and power dynamics.

 #3.
 Cut Him Out

-In the Donald Trump example, she turns her face away from him and towards the other guy who was speaking.
+In the Donald Trump example, she turns her face away from him and toward the other guy who was speaking.
 That effectively ignores him and cuts him out of the interaction.

 It also adds a further social slap as it communicates he’s not worthy of her attention.